Longo Borghini wins Women's Tour by a second

 The final stage had seen a leading trio of Ane Iversen, Mieke Kroger and Alessia Patuelli pull clear of a chasing group, led by Team DSM, that was some 30 seconds back with around 20km to go.

-However the pack caught the breakaway with five kilometres to set up a bunch sprint with Wiebes edging out Copponi and Longo Borghini.
+However, the pack caught the breakaway with five kilometres left to set up a bunch sprint with Wiebes edging out Copponi and Longo Borghini.

 "Also, it's nice to win an overall classification, this has not happened to me many times in my life.
 It's only the third tour I have won and this one is up there as one that ranks high."